-This home-made Starbuck's Banana Bread Copycat Recipe is one of those classic quick breads we just can't do without!
+This home-made Starbuck's Banana Bread Copycat Recipe is one of those classic quick banana breads we just can't do without!
 Enjoy this easy copycat banana bread loaded with ripe bananas and walnuts to start out your day or as a snack any time of the day!
+We have a sugar-free option too!

 Warm banana bread is so good with a slathering of butter!
 YUM!
 Who can resist?